 - Height.
-Signage is encouraged to be erected at lower heights, consistent with the lowest heights for related roadway speeds under applicable codes, maintaining clearance above landscaping and parked automobiles, and below power lines and mature trees, if applicable.
-Sign heights are desired to be no taller than is reasonably required for proper legibility given angles of approach, speed of approach, and conveyance of required information. - Signage Support Structures.
-The use of ground mounted signs is preferred and expected (as opposed to pole signs).
-Support structure for such signs shall be of materials that are compatible with the sign and surrounding site, preferably constructed with a permanent base of natural stone or brick. - Readerboards.
+Signage is encouraged to be erected at lower heights, maintaining clearance above landscaping and parked automobiles, and below power lines and mature trees. - Signage Support Structures.
+The use ground mounted signs are generally encouraged, as opposed to pole signs.
+Support structure for such signs shall be of materials that are compatible with the sign and surrounding site, preferably constructed with a stone base. - Readerboards.
 Where readerboards are part of a permanent sign, they should contain no more than three lines of text.
 Lettering height should be a maximum of 6".
 The readerboard should be fully integrated into the overall sign design by virtue of its form, scale, color, and detailing.
 Due to driving distractions caused by these boards, their use is discouraged. - Appropriate Landscaping.
-Landscaping plans in compliance with appropriate codes shall be utilized. - Placement.
-Signs shall be placed so they do not interfere with established landscaping, parked automobiles, power lines or mature trees, and placed to allow ease of viewing by adjacent traffic with highest regard to safety.
-Raising the height of signs artificially with a berm or similar structure shall not be allowed.
+Landscaping plans in compliance with appropriate codes shall be utilized.